Elli Kokkinou: 2002–2004: Sto Kokkino

-In 2002, she signed with Heaven Music and the following year started collaborating with popular songwriter Phoebus.
+In 2002, she signed with Heaven Music and the following year, she started collaborating with popular songwriter Phoebus.
 In May 2003, she released the album Sto Kokkino (In red) which was one of the most successful releases in Greece of the year, reaching double platinum status.
 The album's first platinum certification was attained within two months and was also a great success in neighboring Turkey.
 Kokkinou performed with Giorgos Mazonakis in the song "To Gucci Ton Masai" which made it into the Greek top ten.
 Following the success of Sto Kokkino, her former label Sony Music released a greatest hits album titled Paradinomai (I'm surrendering).
 Following the platinum status, Sto Kokkino was repackaged as Sto Kokkino Platinum Edition in 2004 with four bonus songs including a duet with Giorgos Tsalikis and a DVD.
-The four new songs became instant hits, while the re-release help push the certification up to 2× platinum.
+The four new songs became instant hits, while the re-release helped push the certification up to 2× platinum.

 On April 14, 2005, Elli Kokkinou won the international award for "Best New International Artist" by the "Union of Journalists of Turkey" (MGD), as her songs from Sto Kokkino were big hits in Turkey.